 CRLS Crew is a sport at the Cambridge Rindge & Latin School – the district public high school in Cambridge, MA.

 We are a club sport in the Fall and a varsity sport in the Spring.
-We have both a boys and girls team and we compete in three leagues – the Dual County League, the Massachusetts Public School Rowing Association (MPSRA) and the New England Interscholastic Rowing Association (NEIRA).
+We have both a boys and girls team and we compete in two leagues, the Massachusetts Public School Rowing Association (MPSRA) and the New England Interscholastic Rowing Association (NEIRA).

 Our parent group, the Association for the the Support of Cambridge Crew (ASCC) is organized to provide support for the team at events and to help raise money for team expenses.
 The ASCC is organized under the non-profit Friends of Cambridge Athletics (FOCA) organization.